fabueida/PouchCell-Inspecter/Readme.md

 	2. Place it in:

 PouchCellInspector/Model/
 	3. Rebuild the project

 ⸻

-📚 Engineering & Research Documentation
+Engineering and Research Documentation

 This project follows structured software engineering and research practices, including:
 	•	Software Quality Assurance planning (testing strategy, reviews, defect tracking)
 	•	Software Project Planning (resources, risks, workflow)
 	•	Research-driven ML methodology for battery safety detection

-These practices ensure the system is built with a focus on reliability, safety, and real-world deployment readiness.
+These practices ensure the system is built with a focus on reliability, safety, accessibility, and real-world deployment readiness.

 ⸻

-🧪 Testing
+Testing
 	•	Unit tests
 	•	Integration tests
 	•	System tests